EmPOWERED to Serve Business Accelerator™ Faith-Based

 The American Heart Association aligns with faith-based communities to improve health and empower sustainable outcomes.

-Applications for a total of $105K in grant funding opening to communities of faith in select states in March
+$105K in grant funding opened up to communities of faith

 What to expect